featurevisor/featurevisor/docs/integrations/github-actions.md

           git push
 ```

-After generating new datailfes and uploading them, the workflow will also take care of pushing the Featurevisor state files back to the repository, so that future builds will be build on top of latest state.
+After generating new datailfes and uploading them, the workflow will also take care of pushing the Featurevisor [state files](/docs/state-files) back to the repository, so that future builds will be built on top of latest state.

-If you want an example of the actual uploading step, see [Cloudflare Pages](/docs/integration/cloudflare-pages) integration guide.
+If you want an example of an actual uploading step, see [Cloudflare Pages](/docs/integration/cloudflare-pages) integration guide.